mzazon/awesome-cloud-projects/aws/s3-event-processing/s3-event-processing.md

    echo "✅ S3 permission granted to invoke Lambda"
    ```

-   S3 can now trigger your Lambda function automatically, completing the event-driven integration between storage and processing services.
+   S3 can now trigger your Lambda function automatically, completing the event-driven integration between storage and processing services with proper security controls in place.

 10. **Configure S3 event notifications**:

     S3 event notifications transform your storage bucket into an active component of your processing pipeline by automatically detecting object lifecycle events and routing them to appropriate targets.
 The filtering capabilities allow you to process only relevant files (by prefix, suffix, or object size), reducing costs and preventing unnecessary function invocations.
 This configuration creates a reactive architecture where data processing happens immediately upon data arrival, eliminating polling overhead and reducing processing latency.

     ```bash
     # Create notification configuration